Ladies Of Hip Hop: More than a festival

 It was an honor and a privilege to be asked by Ladies Of Hip Hop founder Michele Byrd to come up with a cohesive identity that could pull together the many aspects of the New York based organization.
 What started as an annual festival, has grown into a year-round program of female-powered performances, public talks, classes, events, podcasts, development training, etc. which provide artistic opportunities for girls and women in hip hop culture.
 LOHH is educating and cultivating hip hop's next generation of female leaders.
 Visit the website for more.

 I think it's also worth explaining where my design inspiration for this project came from.
 I started by researching female designers, and more specifically, work with a direct connection to New York and its hip hop culture.
 This led me to combine four separate sources into one concept.
 I took the font Montserrat, by Argentinian designer Julieta Ulanovsky, and combined it with the graphically-stretch-and-cram-to-fill typographic approaches of New York's queen of graphic design, Paula Scher, as well as the hip hop logo work of Eric Haze.
 As a way to visually connect all of the various sub-brands of LOHH, I used the minimal bars and circles of legendary Swiss artist Sophie Taeuber-Arp as a graphical "bridge".
-Both the sample video and animated gif above demonstrate this, and I hope the approach will allow for an infinite number of new sub-brands to be added as LOHH continues to grow and hopefully eventually takes over the world, replacing this patriarchal nonsense.
+I hope this approach will allow for an infinite number of new sub-brands to be added as LOHH continues to grow and hopefully eventually takes over the world, replacing this patriarchal nonsense.